Azure/caf-terraform-landingzones/documentation/enterprise/environment_setup_Azure_DevOps.md

 ## Overview

-In this guide, we will summarize steps to get started in an enteprise environment.
+In this guide, we summarize steps to get started in an enteprise environment.

 # Get Started (Step By Step)